scipy-conference/scipy_proceedings/papers/brent_komer/hpsklearn.rst

 optimize the hyperparamters.

-Scikit-learn includes many algorithms for classification (classifiers), as well as many algorithms for pre-processing data into the vectors expected by classification algorithms.
+Scikit-learn includes many algorithms for classification (classifiers), as well as many algorithms for preprocessing data into the vectors expected by classification algorithms.
 Classifiers include for example, K-Neighbors, SVM, and RF algorithms.
-Pre-processing algorithms include things like component-wise Z-scaling (Normalizer) and Principle Components Analysis (PCA).
+Preprocessing algorithms include things like component-wise Z-scaling (Normalizer) and Principle Components Analysis (PCA).
-A full classification algorithm typically includes a series of pre-processing steps followed by a classifier.
+A full classification algorithm typically includes a series of preprocessing steps followed by a classifier.
-For this reason, scikit-learn provides a *pipeline* data structure to represent and use a sequence of pre-processing steps and a classifier as if they were just one component (typically with an API similar to the classifier).
+For this reason, scikit-learn provides a *pipeline* data structure to represent and use a sequence of preprocessing steps and a classifier as if they were just one component (typically with an API similar to the classifier).
 Although hyperopt-sklearn does not formally use scikit-learn's pipeline object, it provides related functionality.
-Hyperopt-sklearn provides a parameterization of a *search space* over pipelines, that is, of sequences of pre-processing steps and classifiers.
+Hyperopt-sklearn provides a parameterization of a *search space* over pipelines, that is, of sequences of preprocessing steps and classifiers.

 The configuration space we provide includes six preprocessing algorithms and seven classification algorithms.
 The full search space is illustrated in Figure :ref:`space`.